 Winter War: A League of Nations mission arrives in Helsinki on 4 March 1940 to investigate Finnish allegations of Soviet methods of warfare that are illegal.
 The deadline for Finland to appeal to the Allies for military assistance expires tomorrow.

 Winter War Army Operations: The Soviets continue attacking across the Gulf of Viipuri.
-Their hold there is tenuous because, should the ice melt before they consolidate the bridgehead, they would be stranded.
-Soviet troops try to scoot across the ice quickly around noon, but Finnish artillery and planes attack them relentlessly and cause heavy casualties.
+Their hold there is tenuous because should the ice melt before they consolidate the bridgehead with an overland advance, they would be stranded on the far shore of the Gulf with no hope of rescue.
+Soviet troops, meanwhile, try to scoot across the ice quickly around noon, but Finnish artillery and planes attack them relentlessly and cause heavy casualties.

 Elsewhere along the front, the Finns dig in and prevent any further major advances.
 The Finns still hold the greater part of Viipuri despite Soviet inroads.
 The Soviets are focusing attacks to the east of the city, trying to bypass it on both sides.

 The Vuoksi River sector flares up with fighting near Äyräpää church.